airbytehq/airbyte/docs/operator-guides/configuring-airbyte.md

 #### Worker

-1. `MAX_SPEC_WORKERS` - Defines the maximum number of Spec workers each Airbyte Worker container can support.
+1. `MAX_CHECK_WORKERS` - Defines the maximum number of Non-Sync workers each Airbyte Worker container can support.
 Defaults to 5.
-2. `MAX_CHECK_WORKERS` - Defines the maximum number of Check workers each Airbyte Worker container can support.
-Defaults to 5.
-3. `MAX_SYNC_WORKERS` - Defines the maximum number of Sync workers each Airbyte Worker container can support.
-Defaults to 5.
+2. `MAX_SYNC_WORKERS` - Defines the maximum number of Sync workers each Airbyte Worker container can support.
+Defaults to 10.
-4. `MAX_DISCOVER_WORKERS` - Defines the maximum number of Discover workers each Airbyte Worker container can support.
-Defaults to 5.

 #### Launcher